Redbud Earned a B. James E. Mitchell Earned a D. So Which One Wins?

 |---|---|---|

-The biggest standout in this comparison is Student Achievement, where Redbud Elementary scored 88/100 compared to 60/100 at James E. Mitchell Elementary.
-That 28 point gap is significant and speaks to the underlying academic outcomes on standardized assessments.
+The biggest standout is Student Achievement, where Redbud Elementary earned a B and James E. Mitchell Elementary earned a D. That gap is significant and speaks to the underlying academic outcomes on standardized assessments.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the James E. Mitchell Elementary school page or the Redbud Elementary school page.